Home / Services / Fresno, California

 Why Fresno's Extreme Heat Makes Cold Water on Site Essential

 Fresno is one of the hottest large cities in California, and the numbers back it up.
 The city averages more than 30 days a year above 100 degrees, with recent seasons clustering in the low-to-mid 30s.
 The all-time record reached 115 degrees back on July 8, 1905, and the heat is not just history.
 On July 7, 2024, Fresno hit a daily record of 114 degrees.
 The hot season stretches from April through October, which means roughly half the year carries real heat risk for anyone working or gathering outdoors.
+The season keeps stretching, too.
+In March 2026, Fresno hit 93 degrees and broke a monthly record that had stood since 2015.

 Geography is the reason.
 Fresno sits in the San Joaquin Valley, a broad, flat basin ringed by mountains.
 That bowl shape traps hot air, holds it in place, and lets it build day after day during summer high-pressure ridges.
 There is little marine influence to break the heat, so daytime highs stack up and overnight lows often stay warm, giving bodies less chance to recover.
 For outdoor crews and crowds, that combination is what makes Central Valley summers so punishing.
+It is also why the city itself draws its emergency line at 105 degrees, the forecast that opens Fresno's cooling centers.

 Heat at this level is a health hazard, not just discomfort.
 The human body cools itself by sweating, and that only works if fluids are replaced fast enough to keep up.
 In triple-digit heat, a working adult can lose water faster than they realize, and the early signs of heat illness, headache, dizziness, cramps, are easy to brush off until they turn serious.
 The single most effective countermeasure is steady access to cool water that people are willing to drink throughout the day.